Português do Brasil •

 - Be Patient

 - Everyone that answers questions on the Forum is an unpaid volunteer.
 Please be patient when waiting for an answer.
 At times frustrations can get the better of people...it happens to everyone, but sometimes you may just have to wait a bit before a question gets answered.
 Remember that WordPress has a world-wide user base, so you may have to wait for someone in a faraway place to come online to help you out!

 - Bumping is poor etiquette!
-It's like jumping into the front of the line--that just upsets people.
+It's like jumping into the front of the line, which just upsets people.
 Bumping will not get your question answered faster--volunteers look for threads that only have one (1) post, but if you bump your thread, you immediately increase the post count to two (2) and that makes it harder to find an unanswered thread.
-Volunteers go through the individual Forum sections looking for posts without answers.
+Volunteers often use the no-replies list to look for posts without answers.
 If you bump your post, it will be removed from that list.

 - One Post - One Question